Tennessee Dirt Bike Rules: What Riders Need to Know

 Rider Requirements

-• All riders under 18 years old must wear a helmet that meets U.S. Department of Transportation standards.
-Riders 18 and older are not legally required but are strongly encouraged to wear helmets.
+Riders under 18 must wear a helmet that meets U.S. Department of Transportation standards.

 Penalties for Non-Compliance